Nationals vs. Orioles: Betting Trends, Records ATS, Home/Road Splits

 Nationals vs. Orioles: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Adley Rutschman and the Baltimore Orioles meet Luis Garcia and the Washington Nationals on Tuesday at 7:05 PM ET in the first game of a two-game series.
+Jorge Mateo and the Baltimore Orioles will try to beat MacKenzie Gore, the Washington Nationals' starter, on Wednesday at 7:05 PM ET.

-Oddsmakers list the Orioles as -145 moneyline favorites, while giving the underdog Nationals +120 moneyline odds to win.
-The total is 9 runs for the contest.
+The Orioles are -130 moneyline favorites in this matchup against the Nationals (+110).

 Rep your team with officially licensed Nationals gear!
 Head to Fanatics to find jerseys, shirts, and much more.